dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Introduction

-The _Terror on the Cattaro_ is based on the _[Basic Fantasy Role-Playing Game](http://www.basicfantasy.org)_, which is based on the _System Reference Document v3.5 ("SRD")_, both of which are Open Game Content.
+_Terror on the Cattaro_ is based on the _[Basic Fantasy Role-Playing Game](http://www.basicfantasy.org)_, which is based on the _System Reference Document v3.5 ("SRD")_, both of which are Open Game Content.

 __Designation of Open Game Content:__ The entire text as well as all artwork, maps, and floor plans incorporated in _Terror on the Cattaro_ (except the Open Game License, as noted above, and the Product Identity License, below) is Open Game Content, released under the Open Game License, Version 1.0a (reproduced below) as described in Section 1(d) of the License.